hathora/builder/docs/builder/cli.md

-# Hathora Builder - Reference: CLI
+# Hathora Builder - Command-line interface

 To access all the cloud functions you can run `hathora --help`